Skip to Main Content

 Research appointments are recommended as a follow-up for in-class instruction.

-Librarians can create research guides, video tutorials, or pre-recorded video instruction customized to the needs of online, asynchronous courses.
+Librarians can create research guides, video tutorials, or pre-recorded video instruction customized to the needs of online, asynchronous courses (Dual Enrollment, Adult Undergraduate, or Graduate Courses).

 The Online research appointment service is highly recommended to support students in any online course that involves finding and using information for course assignments.